Kristi graduated from the University of Kansas with a degree in Human Development and Developmental Psychopathology of

-Schools must keep accurate attendance records and maintain consistency for all students in regards to excused and unexcused absences.
+Schools must keep accurate attendance records and maintain consistency for all students in regard to excused and unexcused absences.
 If the policies about absences are clear, students and parents will be less likely to be confused.

 School districts sometimes create alternatives to suspension and expulsion.
 Oftentimes, schools or juvenile and family court systems will negotiate contracts with truant kids hoping to foster attendance by holding the child accountable.

 Many school districts offer after-school programs, alternative school programs, technical schools, and specialized training schools, which have been successful for many youths.
 They may include dance, art, advanced courses, or training and are often tailored to the individual student's learning style through the use of an IEP (individual education program).

 Creating a safe and positive atmosphere for all students that provides discipline, structure, and support from the family, the school, and the community will most likely be our best hope for reducing truancy in the future.